Liquid Web Review 2026: Is It Right for Your Business Site?

 Liquid Web plans and pricing

-Liquid Web’s plans for managed WordPress hosting cost between $5 and $24 a month, depending on the plan and whether you’ve picked a monthly or annual plan.
+Liquid Web’s plans for managed WordPress hosting cost between $5.00 and $24.00/mo, depending on the plan and whether you’ve picked a monthly or annual plan.

-The Spark: Elevate plan is pretty strong for advanced users and users building large sites, and it offers the most features, like assisted migration and a free staging site.
+The Spark: Elevate plan is particularly well suited for advanced users and those building large sites, and it offers the most features, like assisted migration and a free staging site.
 Having a staging site is helpful because it lets you work on a separate version of your site until you’re ready to push changes live.

-The Spark: Thrive plan offers the best value, though, with the most features for the price.
+The Spark: Thrive plan offers the best value, with the strongest feature set for the price.
 DDoS protection, in particular, is a standout feature that should make you consider shelling out more than you would for the cheaper Spark: Launch plan.

 Free domain for a year